amarfor6/learngit/readme.txt

-Git is a version control syatem
+Git is a distuibuted version control syatem
 Git is free software